Mississippi lowland forests: Fauna

 The forest was at one time host to forest interior species such as the ivory-billed woodpecker and the Mississippi is still an important migration route for many birds, including large numbers of wintering mallard ducks, wood ducks and hooded mergansers.
 Other birds of the area include many songbirds, bald eagles, herons and egrets.

 Ecological services

 These forests provide several functions such as groundwater recharge, water quality enhancement through reduced turbidity, and flood flow alteration.
-They also contain high degree of biodiversity.
+They also contain a high degree of biodiversity.
 Estimates suggest aquatic food chains in bottomland forests can account for two to five times more wildlife species than upland forests.
 Flooded areas of the Mississippi lowland forest provide home to up to 40% of the continental mallard duck population during the winter months.

 Threats and preservation

 Natural flooding is the primary form of disturbance in this ecoregion.
 Flood protection has reduced natural flooding by an estimated 50-90% degrading habitat for migratory birds.

 From the 1940s to the 1970s large parts of the forest were converted to agriculture, primarily for soybean production.
 Roughly 25% of the historically forested area remains.
 Calculations made in 2002 estimate that the region consists of 86,938 forest patches with an average size of 42 hectares.
 Fewer than 100 of these patches are thought to be large enough to support a self-sustaining population of forest breeding birds.